Opus’ Integrated Approach Delivers Speed for Last-Mile Fulfillment Center

 When change requests happened, the Opus design team provided proof of concept drawings along with schedule and budget impacts.
 Meanwhile, on the entitlement side, the developers outlined any potential city challenges.
 Many times this work happened overnight or the next day to keep the project on schedule.

 “This allowed our client to make informed decisions based on value, execution and schedule.
-Without that kind of in-house speed, the process would slow and the schedule would suffer," Fourniea said.
+Without that kind of speed, the process would slow and the schedule would suffer," Fourniea said.

 The e-commerce tenant's build-out was delivered on time – actually a day early.